davidmacro/frog2features/README.md

 An R Library to create high quality features from FROG output.

 # 1. Introduction
-The `Frog2Features` `R`-library aims to streamline, document and consolidate workflows in feature construction procedures. `Frog2Features` starts with the output of [FROG](https://github.com/LanguageMachines/frog/) (an integrated set of memory-based NLP modules) and allows for the creation of a wide range of text-based features that can be used in subsequent machine learning applications.
+The `Frog2Features` library for R aims to streamline, document and consolidate the workflow in feature construction procedures that involve corpora of unstructured text that have been pre-processed by [FROG](https://github.com/LanguageMachines/frog/) (an integrated set of memory-based NLP modules)FROG.
+The `Frog2Features` library starts with the output produced by FROG, and allows for the creation of a wide range of text-based features that can be used in subsequent applications.

 Use cases:
    1. Summarize and describe various textual characteristics of a corpus.
    2. Create and select features for use in a supervised learning procedure.
-   3. Reproduce an existing feature construction method on a new dataset.
+   3. Reproduce an existing feature construction method.
-   4. Describe, analyze and simplify the data handling steps involved in an existing feature construction workflow.
+   4. Describe, summarize and simplify the data handling of an existing data handling workflow.

-   5. ...
+# 2. Main goals

+## 2.1.
+Accessibility

+## 2.2.
+Reproducability

+## 2.3.
+Scalability and speed

-## Supported types of text-based features
+# 3. Supported types of text-based features

 #### a.
 Indicator features
 Indicator features summarize the occurrence of a certain item (i.e., the indicator) in each document of a corpus.
 Typically, such features include counts, such as the frequency with which a certain word occurs in each document.
 In the linguistic literature, these features are typically also termed unigrams (a single indicator) or n-grams (a combined set of indicators).